Rangerz132/spendguard-app/README.md

 ### Upcoming features / improvements

 - Add a "Create Budget" page (In Progess)
-- Improve the "SignIn" / "SignUp" page visually (In Progess)
-- Implement the date comparaison (To Do)
+- Implement the date comparaison logic (To Do)
+- Add an "Edit Profile" page (To Do)
+- Improve the "Empty Card" component visually (To Do)
-- Improve the performence globally (To Do)
+- Improve the "SignIn" / "SignUp" page visually (To Do)
 - Add an "Onboarding" page (To Do)
-- Add an "Edit Profile" page (To Do)
 - Enhance responsiveness for different devices (To Do)

-## Known bugs

-- Showcase correctly activities when an activity is deleted (In Progess)

 ## Getting started